 These questions in my own life led me to spend some time re-visiting the story of Elijah on top of Mt.
 Carmel.

-Waiting for God While Facing the Enemies
+Waiting on God While Facing the Enemies

 It’s hard to imagine the bravery and strength it took for Elijah to attend that mountain top meeting.
 He had called the meeting by the word of God, but still, he was there alone with his servant against 950 prophets of Baal and Asherah as well as the king and who knows how many other people.
+Talk about feeling intimidated.
+These prophets of Baal and Asherah were not fans of Elijah or God.

 Elijah had been hiding from King Ahab for three years!
 He had been waiting for the next message from God as he waited for God to prove Himself to the people of the land.
 Now, he was directing a meeting with all of the men and soldiers who had been hunting for him for the past three years!